-The I-94: Proof of Legal Entry into the U.S.
+The I-94: Proof of Legal Entry into the United States

-When entering the U.S. as a non-immigrant, the Customs Border Protection (CBP) officer examines your passport and visa and then issues either a passport admission stamp or a small white card, called the Form I-94.
-The passport admission stamp or paper I-94 card indicates how long a student or scholar is allowed to stay in the U.S. and proves that they arrived in the country legally.
+When entering the United States as a nonimmigrant, the Customs Border Protection (CBP) officer examines your passport and visa and then issues either a passport admission stamp or a small white card called the Form I-94.
+This indicates how long a student or scholar is allowed to stay in the United States and proves that they arrived in the country legally.

-Non-immigrants who arrive in the U.S. by air or sea, should be issued the passport admission stamp.
+Nonimmigrants who arrive in the United States by air or sea should be issued the passport admission stamp.
 If a student or scholar has received a passport admission stamp, there will also be an electronic I-94 record.
-To access this record, visit: www.cbp.gov/I94.
-This should be printed immediately after arrival.
+To access this record, visit the CBP's website.
+Your electronic I-94 record should be printed immediately after arrival.

-Non-immigrants who arrive in the U.S. by crossing a land border will continue to receive the paper I-94 card.
-In this case, there will not be an electronic I-94 record.
+Nonimmigrants who arrive in the United States by crossing a land border will continue to receive the paper I-94 card.
+In these cases, you will not receive an electronic I-94 record.

 Duration of Status (D/S)

 On the passport admission stamp or the paper I-94 card, the inspector writes either a date or "D/S" (duration of status).
 Students and scholars on F or J status should receive a stamp marked "D/S" or "duration of status."
 This means that they may remain in the United States as long as they are properly maintaining status and their I-20 (F-1) or DS-2019 (J-1) has not expired.
 Students and scholars are required to keep the passport entry stamp or I-94 card for the duration of their visit.
 Make sure to keep it in a safe place so it doesn't get lost.